jrnbs/storehouse/README.md

       reheat_param: reheat_cache             # the param to pass to reheat the cache manually
       postpone: false                        # when encountering an expired page, defer the expiration for other users
       ignore_params: false                   # serve cached content to requests with query strings
+      cache_param_subdomains: [ "widget.pr.co", "example.com" ] # a list of subdomains (or domains) whose pages should be cached even if they have params
       ignore_headers: [Set-Cookie, Other]    # headers to strip during storage, by default [Set-Cookie]
       serve_expired_content_to: Bot          # the user agent matcher for serving expired content
       panic_path: 'public/panic.txt'         # the relative path (from project root) for a panic file